 Ken Dyer: The legend that is Bobby Moore lives on

-London Evening Standard correspondent Ken Dyer, who began following the Hammers as a fan in the early 1960s and has been reporting on the Club for more than 45 years, pays tribute to England’s 1966 FIFA World Cup winning captain Bobby Moore on the 25th anniversary of his tragic passing…
+London Evening Standard correspondent Ken Dyer, who began following the Hammers as a fan in the early 1960s and has been reporting on the Club for nearly 50 years, pays tribute to England’s 1966 FIFA World Cup-winning captain Bobby Moore on the 27th anniversary of his tragic passing…

 One of the good things about a legend is that their reputation lives on long after they are gone.